pappasam/toml-sort/README.md

 ignore_case = true
 ```

-### Configuration overrides
+### Configuration Overrides
-The `pyproject.toml` configuration also supports configuration overrides, which are not available as command line arguments.
-These overrides allow fine grained control of sort options for particular keys.
+The `pyproject.toml` configuration file also supports configuration overrides, which are not available as command-line arguments.
+These overrides allow for fine-grained control of sort options for particular keys.

-Only the options below can be included in an override:
+Only the following options can be included in an override:

 ```toml
 [tool.tomlsort.overrides."path.to.key"]